-2D electronic spectroscopies are the extensions of visible-region transient absorption methods that permit identification of homogeneous and inhomogeneous spectral lineshape contributions and can reveal microscopic inter-chromophore couplings.
+2DPC Spectroscopy.
+2D electronic spectroscopies are the extensions of visible-region TA methods that permit identification of homogeneous and inhomogeneous spectral line shape contributions and can reveal microscopic interchromophore couplings.
 In a 2D spectroscopic measurement, the response of a system driven by multiple electromagnetic fields is recorded in a multidimensional frequency or time space.
 This involves exciting the sample with a sequence of phased ultrafast laser pulses, typically three or four depending on the adopted geometry, and picking up the nonlinear signal with the appropriate phase relationship.
-In the context of photocarrier generation dynamics, the potential to identify interstate couplings is key to investigate energy and charge transfer phenomena that eventually lead to photoconversion.
-Because of this, coherent optical spectroscopy has seen intensive development during the last decade, shedding key insights on a wide variety of phenomena, such as energy and electron transfer dynamics in photosyntetic systems,36-38 in addressing local conformations of nucleotides in DNA constructs,39 in excited-state energy transfer of exciton-coupled molecular dimers in biological membranes,^{40,41} in coherent response of the optically created excitations in semiconductors and semiconductor nanostructures 42-44 in probing excitons in molecular dimers and aggregates 45-49 and finally multi-polariton correlations in inorganic-semiconductor optical microcavities,50 just to give a few examples of note.
+In the context of photocarrier generation dynamics, the potential to identify interstate couplings is key to investigate energy- and charge-transfer phenomena that eventually lead to photoconversion.
+Because of this, coherent optical spectroscopy has seen intensive development during the past decade, shedding key insights on a wide variety of phenomena, such as energy- and electron-transfer dynamics in photosyntetic systems, 36-38 in addressing local conformations of nucleotides in DNA constructs, in excited-state energy transfer of exciton-coupled molecular dimers in biological membranes, 40,41 in coherent response of the optically created excitations in semiconductors and semiconductor nanostructures, 42-44 in probing excitons in molecular dimers and aggregates, 45-49 and finally multipolariton correlations in inorganic semiconductor optical microcavities, 50 just to give a few examples of note.

-Experimentally, 2D spectroscopy is most commonly implemented using a non-collinear geometry of the excitation beams.^{46,51-53} Within this approach, three non-collinear laser pulses interact with the sample inducing a third-order polarization, which radiates in a phase-matched direction, with the amplitude and phase of that radiation detected by means of spectral interferometry with a fourth replica pulse (heterodyne detection).54
+Experimentally, 2D spectroscopy is most commonly implemented using a noncollinear geometry of the excitation beams.
+46,51-53 Within this approach, three noncollinear laser pulses interact with the sample, inducing a third-order polarization, which radiates in a phase-matched direction, with the amplitude and phase of that radiation detected by means of spectral interferometry with a fourth replica pulse (heterodyne detection).
+54

-As PC detection does not require outcoupling and spatially separating light pulses, a different experimental scheme has been recently implemented, based on four collinear femtosecond pulses and acousto-optic phase modulation.55 The first pulse sets the system in a coherent non-equilibrium superposition of states.
+As PC detection does not require outcoupling and spatially separating light pulses, a different experimental scheme has been recently implemented, based on four collinear femtosecond pulses and acousto-optic phase modulation.
+55 The first pulse sets the system in a coherent nonequilibrium superposition of states.
 The second pulse converts this superposition to a population in the excited state, which keeps the phase of the superposition state.
 The third pulse generates again a coherent superposition of states, which the fourth pulse converts to an observable fourth-order population.
 The signal being measured might, then, be considered as proportional to this excited-state fourth-order population.
-This collinear experimental approach was developed by Marcus and coworkers to investigate the non-linear optical response of fluorescent systems like atomic Rb vapor.55 Recently, the technique was extended by Nardin et al. to detect PC instead of the luminescence in GaAs quantum wells produced for 2D electron-gas studies,56 followed by Karki et al. to address carrier multiplication processes in PbS solar cells.57 This modification makes the technique particularly valuable for the investigation of charge carrier generation dynamics in photocells because it offers direct access to the physical quantity of interest, i.e. PC, at the operating regime of the devices.
+This collinear experimental approach was developed by Marcus and co-workers to investigate the nonlinear optical response of fluorescent systems like atomic Rb vapor.
+55 Recently, the technique was extended by Nardin et al. to detect PC instead of the luminescence in GaAs quantum wells produced for 2D electron-gas studies, 5 followed by Karki et al. to address carrier multiplication processes in PbS solar cells.
+This modification makes the technique particularly valuable for the investigation of charge carrier generation dynamics in photocells because it offers direct access to the physical quantity of interest, that is, PC, at the operating regime of the devices.